liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 The connection between the agent (as a service) and Migration Manager stays active as long as the computer is still running and the SharePoint admin credentials that were used to sign into the agent are still valid.

 If the agent does becomes disconnected, it still holds the token to the Migration Manager for up to seven days.
-After that time, the agent will need to be reinstalled.
+After that time, the agent needs to be reinstalled.